LedgerWorks/eth-playground/README.md

 To deploy to Fuji, run `NETWORK=fuji npm run hardhat:deploy`.
 If you haven't set your `PRIVATE_KEY` environment variable, you'll need to do that as well.

+After deploying, you might want to [verify your contract as well](#verifying-a-contract)

 #### Deploy to Ethereum Sepolia Network

 To deploy to Fuji, run `NETWORK=sepolia npm run hardhat:deploy`.
 If you haven't set your `PRIVATE_KEY` environment variable, you'll need to do that as well.

+### Verifying a contract

+After deploying, you might want to verify your contract as well on the block explorer (Etherscan, Snowtrace, etc.).
+This allows for ABI decoding both in the explorer and our applications.
+To do so, take the following steps:

+1. Ensure you've set the environment variable for the explorer.
+E.g. on Avalanche, set `SNOWTRACE_API_KEY` to [your Snowtrace API key](https://docs.snowtrace.io/getting-started/viewing-api-usage-statistics).
+2. Run Hardhat's verify command.
+It looks something like this: `npx hardhat verify --network <network> <contract_address> "<constructor_arguments>"`.

+Example: To verify a contract deployed to Avalanche Fuji with a constructor argument of `10000000`, I used this command: `npx hardhat verify --network fuji 0xC893898E5ea42C5807521C82e7D868578018Ae9e "1000000"`